galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Locations: cidairship.f4c; some wacky f4c files where command menus change

 This flag gives Cid a new target-all command called Raid, using command ID `$15` (which was dummied out in vanilla FF4, but in the Japanese version this command still had a name in the code, "Airship").
 The command does damage based on Cid's agility and the furthest airship you've acquired; the Falcon does more damage than the Enterprise, and the Big Whale does more damage than the Falcon.
 The command ignores defense/magic defense, so Cid can use it to fight Valvalis/etc.

+### `-tweak:harmspell` {: .h6 }

+- Idea: ScytheMarshall
+- Design/Programming: ScytheMarshall
+- Locations: harm_spell.f4c; fusoya_rando.py for spoiler log changes, japanese_spells.f4c for spellset changes

+This flag replaces Sight with Harm, a holy-elemental damage-dealing spell slightly weaker than Virus with similar targetting, MP cost, and cast time (with the same HP leak effect that White has).
+The goal is to provide white mages with an offensive magic option before White.